NOTYETQ/HS/README.md

 remember shelters depends on locations and locations depends regions disable shelters and locatiosn until region is selected for that set of comboboxes;

+use the connect() function to connect signals

+try avoid using the default slots